jplugaru/Home-Lab/README.md

-# Homelab Setup
+# Home Lab Setup

 ## Objective

-The Homelab Setup project is aimed to establish a controlled environment for simulating and detecting cyber attacks.
+The Home Lab Setup project is aimed to establish a controlled environment for simulating and detecting cyber attacks.
 I set up a home lab using two virtual machines using VMWare as the hypervisor.
 My host machine is a MacBook Pro M2 Max.
 I set up these two VMs for the purpose of conducting tests on cybersecurity tools.
 VMs also allow the ability conduct these tests in a controlled environment without causing harm to the host machine.

 The primary focus was to ingest and analyze logs within a Security Information and Event Management (SIEM) system, generating test telemetry to mimic real-world attack scenarios.
 This hands-on experience was designed to deepen understanding of network security, attack patterns, and defensive strategies.